Working Towards Keyword Development

-Continue reading “Refining Queries Using Category Synonyms for Local and Other Searches”
+Continue reading “Refining Queries Using a Local Category Synonym”

 One of the most talked about patent applications from Google over the past couple of years was one which looked at how time might be incorporated into a system of ranking documents, and how time might help the search engine recognize when people might be attempting to manipulate (spam) search results.